From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Tell me more about the mix and what it means to you.

-I haven’t done a proper mix for some time because so much has been going on in my life lately.
+I haven’t done a proper mix for some time because there was so much going on lately in my life.
 It felt great to mix some of my recent favourite sounds, and it’s very flattering that you invited me to “represent” Hong Kong, even though I am not sure if I am capable of carrying that name.
 I decided to mix some old Hong Kong pop boogie tracks alongside some classic tracks to make it fun.

 How would you describe the “Hong Kong sound”?

 This is a complicated question because our sound is very diverse, just like our people there.
 We have lots of communities with different sorts of music.
-In general, I'd say it’s intense and fast-paced.
-For instance, hardstyle, hard techno, and psy-trance are pretty popular in Hong Kong, but in contrast, you get this sentimental, dreamy, soulful, playful side that reflects deeply in our pop music, indie bands, and jazz.
+What I would say in general is that it’s intense, fast-paced.
+For instance, hardstyle, hard techno, and psy-trance are quite popular in Hong Kong, but in contrast, you get this sentimental, dreamy, playful side that reflects deeply in our pop music, indie bands, and jazz.
 Our lyricists and musicians are incredibly poetic.

 Ginoooo!
 Playing at CT in Hong Kong